gatsbyjs/gatsby/docs/docs/add-offline-support-with-a-service-worker.md

 That's all you need to add offline support to your Gatsby site.

-Note: Service worker registers only in production builds (`gatsby build`).
+Note: Service worker registers only in production builds (`npm run build`).

 ### Displaying a message when a service worker updates